FrancescoXX/free-Web3-resources/README.md

 - [Roadmap to become a web3 developer](https://dev.to/darshancodes/roadmap-to-become-a-web3-developer-412j) by Darshancodes
 - [My roadmap in web 3](https://dev.to/jesusantguerrero/my-roadmap-in-web-3-1hgo) by Jesus Guerrero

+## Ethereum Development Tools

+- [scaffoldETH](https://scaffoldeth.io/)  Scaffold-eth is everything you need to get started building decentralized applications on Ethereum!
+- [WAGMI](http://wagmi.sh) wagmi.sh is a collection of React Hooks containing everything you need to start working with Ethereum.
+- [Rainbow Dev Kit](https://www.rainbowkit.com/) RainbowKit is a React library that makes it easy to add wallet connection to your dapp.

 ## Ethereum free resources

 - [Ethereumbook](https://github.com/ethereumbook/ethereumbook) Mastering Ethereum, by Andreas M. Antonopoulos, Gavin Wood